Characteristic Points of Recursive Systems: Drmota's Theorem Revisited

 \section{Drmota's Theorem Revisited}

 In 1993 Lalley \cite{Lalley1993} proved that the solutions $y_i =T_i(x)$ to a well-conditioned \textit{polynomial} system $ \mathbf{y} = \bG(x,\mathbf{y})$ would have a square-root singularity at $\rho$, and thus one had the familiar P\'olya asymptotics for the coefficients.\footnote{Having a polynomial system is a very strong condition since it immediately tells you that $\rho$ is a branch point, which leads to a Puiseux expansion; it is only a matter of determining the order of the branch point (which is nonetheless a nontrivial task).} In 1997 \cite{Drmota1997}, and again in 2009 \cite{Drmota2009}, Drmota presented the first sweepingly general theorem concerning the asymptotic behavior of the coefficients of solutions of a well-conditioned system, namely the coefficients will again satisfy the same law that P\'olya found to be true for several classes of trees (see \cite{PoRe1987}).
-However, as explained in Footnote \ref{Drmota footnote}, the hypotheses that Drmota has for the characteristic points of the system seem to be incorrect in the first publication, and vague in the second.
-To prove the theorem one needs to be able to show that $(\rho,\pmb{\tau})$ is in the interior of the domain of $\bG(x,\mathbf{y})$.
+However, as explained in Footnote \ref{Drmota footnote}, the hypotheses that Drmota has for the characteristic points of the system seem to be incorrect in the first publication, and vague in the second.\footnote { The book \cite{FlSe2009} gives a detailed study of well-conditioned polynomial systems, but only states the result for general well-conditioned systems.
+This statement is the 1997 version of Drmota's theorem, including the error in the hypotheses.
+The simplest patch is to replace the condition that `some characteristic point $(a,\mathbf{b})$ is in the interior of the domain' with the requirement that `$(\rho,\pmb{\tau})$ is in the interior of the domain'. } To prove the theorem one needs to be able to show that $(\rho,\pmb{\tau})$ is in the interior of the domain of $\bG(x,\mathbf{y})$.
 The following subsection gives a clear statement of the hypotheses needed, along with a slightly different proof of the key induction step for the proof.